garth/cerebral-module-ui-driver/README.md

 # ui-driver

-The ui-driver is helper that simplifies the connecting of [material-components](http://garth.github.io/material-components) (react form components) to [cerebral](http://www.cerebraljs.com/).
-It automates signals, validation, i18n and more to simplify and reduce repetative code in React form components.
+The ui-driver is helper that simplifies the connecting of [material-components](http://garth.github.io/material-components) (React form components) or [snabbdom-material](http://garth.github.io/snabbdom-material) (snabbdom form components) to [cerebral](http://www.cerebraljs.com/).
+It automates signals, validation, i18n and more to simplify and reduce repetative code in React and snabbdom form components.

 ## Overview